BrunoFenzl/CubieKid/README.md

 # CubieKid
-A housing for MP3 players - made-to-measure children's needs8
+A housing for MP3 players - made-to-measure children's needs